-Last year saw Serbian Novak Djokovic win his second Wimbledon title, beating Switzerland's Roger Federer in a 5-set thriller in the final.
-Britain's Andy Murray failed to defend his title, losing to Grigor Dimitrov in the quarter-final.
+Last year saw Serbian Novak Djokovic win his third Wimbledon title, beating Switzerland's Roger Federer in four sets in the final.
+Britain's Andy Murray was beaten by Roger Federer in the semi-final.

-The Czech Republic's Petra Kvitova also won her second Wimbledon title, beating Canada's Eugenie Bouchard in two straight sets in the final, 6-3 6-0.
+Serena Williams won her sixth Wimbledon title, beating Garbiñe Muguruza in two straight sets in the final, 6-4 6-4.

-Before packing your picnic basket, check the Wimbledon five day weather forecast.
+Before packing your picnic basket, check the Wimbledon weather forecast.

 Back to the events calendar.